Sumnimarana1/44349finalproject/README.md

 # 44349finalproject
 graph coloring

+#HAVE to install networkx, numpy, and matlibplot to run

 color trick for testing bipartite: graph is bipartite if no two adjacent verts have the same color

 chromatic number χ(G): minimum number of colors needed to color graph so no two adjacent verts have the same color